-- Major incidents were not always resolved within stated Recovery Time Objectives.
-We noted several instances throughout the year of system or service outages that were not restored in accordance with internal VA goals. - We also observed instances of system contingency plans that did not include sufficient information related to the system boundary including the identification of critical assets and system components.
-Additionally, the plans were not consistently tested in accordance with VA policy requirements.
+- We observed instances of system contingency plans that did not include sufficient information related to the system boundary including the identification of critical assets and system components.
+Additionally, the plans were not consistently tested in accordance with VA policy requirements. - Plans did not consistently document recovery priorities, objectives, or procedures and did not consider dependencies on other related information systems and plans such as supporting infrastructure.

-VA established standard recovery goals and procedures for their large system boundaries, which makes it difficult to recover all systems and operations within stated objectives.
+VA established standard recovery goals and procedures for their system boundaries, which makes it difficult to monitor if system specific requirements are being met.
 If business functions are not recovered within agreed upon timeframes, VA is at risk of not adequately providing mission-critical services in a consistent and resilient manner.

-- 18. We recommended the Assistant Secretary for Information and Technology review system boundaries, recovery priorities, system components, and system interdependencies and implement appropriate mechanisms to ensure that established system recovery objectives are met.
-(This is a repeat recommendation from prior years.) - 19.
+- 18. We recommended the Assistant Secretary for Information and Technology review system boundaries, recovery priorities, system components, and system interdependencies and implement appropriate mechanisms to ensure that established system recovery objectives can be measured and met.
+(This is a modified repeat recommendation from prior years.) - 19.
 We recommended the Assistant Secretary for Information and Technology ensure that contingency plans for all systems are updated to include critical inventory components and are tested in accordance with VA requirements.
-(This is a new recommendation.)
+(This is a repeat recommendation from prior years.)

-The Acting Assistant Secretary for Information and Technology concurred with recommendations 18 and 19.
-For the recommendations, the Acting Assistant Secretary reported additional details regarding activities to address the identified findings have been provided to the OIG contracted auditors.
+The Assistant Secretary for Information and Technology concurred with recommendations 18 and 19.
+For the recommendations, the Assistant Secretary reported additional details regarding activities to address the identified findings have been provided to the OIG contracted auditors.

-The Acting Assistant Secretary for Information and Technology's planned corrective actions are responsive to recommendations 18 and 19.
-The OIG will monitor VA's progress and follow up on implementation of the recommendations until all proposed actions are completed.
-Appendix D provides the full text of the Acting Assistant Secretary's comments.
+The Assistant Secretary for Information and Technology's planned corrective actions are responsive to recommendations 18 and 19.4 The OIG will monitor VA's progress and follow up on implementation of the recommendations until all proposed actions are completed.
+Appendix D provides the full text of the Assistant Secretary's comments.